SOEN-341-Project/Group-P-soen-341-project-2022/online-shopping-website/backend/How to use the api.md

 - #### Route: `/delete`
   - Method: DELETE
   - Requires:
+    - Authorization: Token, user must be Customer that created the order they are trying to delete or an Admin to use route
     - Parameters:
       - | Key  | Value          |
         | ---- | -------------- |